Princess Augusta of Great Britain: Later life

 They were invited to Sweden by the Hereditary Princess's brother-in-law King Gustav IV Adolf of Sweden.
 However, Augusta preferred to stay at the Duchy of Augustenborg, where her nephew-in-law was sovereign.
 She remained there with her niece, the Duchess of Augustenborg (daughter of her sister the late Queen Caroline Mathilde of Denmark), until her brother George III of the United Kingdom finally relented in September 1807, and allowed Augusta to come to London.
 There she resided at Montagu House, at Blackheath in Greenwich, with her daughter, the Princess of Wales, but soon Augusta fell out with her, and purchased the house next door, Brunswick House.
 Augusta lived out her days there and died in 1813 aged 75.
 She was buried in the Royal Vault at St George's Chapel, Windsor Castle.
+Through her great-granddaughter Princess Pauline of Württemberg, she is an ancestress of the present Belgian, Danish, Dutch, Luxembourgish, Norwegian, and Swedish royal families.

 Arms

 Augusta was granted use of the arms of the kingdom, differenced by a label argent of five points, the centre bearing a cross gules, the other points each bearing a rose gules.